Nha Phlebotomy Practice Test 1

 7. What is the best method for identifying a patient before performing a blood draw?

-a) Ask the patient their name. b) Check the patient's wristband. c) Ask the patient their date of birth. d) Use a combination of patient identifiers, such as name and date of birth, and check against the requisition form.
+a) Ask the patient their name. b) Check the patient's wristband.
+That said, c) Ask the patient their date of birth. d) Use a combination of patient identifiers, such as name and date of birth, and check against the requisition form.

 Answer: d) Use a combination of patient identifiers, such as name and date of birth, and check against the requisition form.
 Verifying patient identity is crucial to prevent medication errors and ensure proper sample labeling.
 Using multiple identifiers enhances accuracy.